w3c/shacl/shacl-compact-syntax/scope.md

 ### Extra SHACL Features

-The following features would extend SHACL, so are subject of discussion.
+The following features would extend SHACL, so are subject of discussion (https://github.com/w3c/shacl/issues/74).

 The first one comes from RDF4J.
 The rest come from [SPARQL Inferencing Notation (SPIN)](https://spinrdf.org/) (the predecessor of SHACL) and/or the [Allotrope](https://www.allotrope.org/) Shapes Editor (see [SHACLC.xtext](https://gitlab.com/allotrope-open-source/shape-editor/-/blob/master/src/com.osthus.shapes.shaclc.parent/com.osthus.shapes.shaclc/src/com/osthus/shapes/shaclc/SHACLC.xtext)).